vycoder/portfolio/src/blogs/2018/weird-javascript.md

   hello: 'hey'
 }
 ```
 But still, don't forget that these are still normal functions.
-When invoked without `new`, `this` would refer to the global object like what we've always known.
-That's why it's a convention that any function intended to use as function constructors always starts it capital letters.
+When invoked without `new`, `this` would refer to the global object like what we've learned.
+That's why it's a convention that any function intended to use as function constructors should always start with capital letters.
 ```javascript
 function Foo(){
   console.log(this);